Text-to-Text Pre-Training for Data-to-Text Tasks: Fine-tuning

-The T5 vocabulary consists of 32,000 sentencepieces.
-Following \cite{raffel2019exploring}, models are fine-tuned with a constant learning rate of 0.001.
-The best checkpoint is chosen based on the bleu score on the development set.
+The best checkpoint is chosen based on the BLEU \cite{papineni2002bleu} score on the development set.
 Decoding is done via greedy search.
-For model development, we compute BLEU \cite{papineni2002bleu} scores using sacrebleu \cite{post2018call}.
 In the final evaluation, for each dataset we rely on metrics used by prior work.